-She was a POSCO Fellow at the East West Center in Honolulu (2016-2017) and research fellow at the East Asia Institute in Seoul, Korea (2014-2015).
-Prior to coming to Bryn Mawr, she served as a post-doctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania for the year 2012-2013.
-She has been a visiting professor at the Shanghai branch of École Supérieure des Sciences Commerciales, teaching “Doing Business in China” and “China and the World: Geo-political and geo-economic implications of China’s Rise”.
-In addition, Seung-Youn served as the Northeast Asia Project Director at the Berkeley Asia-Pacific Economic Cooperation Study Center (2005-2010) and was a visiting scholar at the Institute of World Economics and Politics of the Chinese Academy of Social Science in Beijing, China (2009-2010).
+In her past experiences, she served as a member of the Editorial Board of Business and Politics published by Cambridge University Press (2020-2022), and worked as faculty director of the East and Southeast Asia Summer Immersion at Lauder Institute of Management and International Studies at the University of Pennsylvania (2017).
+She was a POSCO Fellow at the East-West Center in Honolulu (2016-2017) and a research fellow at the East Asia Institute in Seoul, Korea (2014-2015).
+She also served as a post-doctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania (2012-2013).
+She has been a visiting professor at the Shanghai branch of École Supérieure des Sciences Commerciales.
+In addition, Seung-Youn was a visiting scholar at the Institute of World Economics and Politics of the Chinese Academy of Social Science in Beijing, China (2009-2010), and served as the Northeast Asia Project Director at Berkeley Asia-Pacific Economic Cooperation Study Center (2005-2010).
 She is a recipient of the Doctoral Study Abroad Scholarship from the Korean Foundation for Advanced Studies.
-Seung-Youn holds an M.A. and Ph.D in Political Science from the University of California at Berkeley and a B.A. in Political Science as valedictorian from Yonsei University in Korea.
+Seung-Youn holds an M.A. and a Ph.D. in Political Science from the University of California at Berkeley and a B.A. in Political Science from Yonsei University in Korea, where she was the valedictorian of her class.
 She spent a year as an undergraduate exchange student at the University of North Carolina, Chapel Hill.